 Here are some of the common mistakes that you need to avoid when using iron-on transfer paper since they can cost you more:

 With the advance in technology, now inkjet transfer papers for t-shirts are better than before.
 They are essential since they will help you develop high-end custom t-shirts and garments.
-As seen above, the process of using t-shirt transfer paper is easy and ideal for beginners.
+Moreover, as seen above, using t-shirt transfer paper is easy and ideal for beginners.

-You start by creating an image of what you want to transfer on your computer, print it on the transfer paper with either a laser or inkjet printer, and then place it on top of your t-shirt and gently apply pressure and heat.
+You start by creating an image of what you want to transfer on your computer, print it on the transfer paper with either an inkjet or laser printer, and then place it on top of your t-shirt and gently apply pressure and heat.